Extended Health Coverage

 In the event of a dental accident, you must complete a Standard Dental Association claim form, to download the form, visit the submitting claim section.

 This coverage is under the Health Plan.
-You must be enrolled in the Health Plan to claim for dental accidents.
+You must be enrolled in the Health Plan to claim the dental accident.

 Payment of dental benefits is based on the General Practitioners Dental Association suggested fee guide or the Insurance Reimbursement Rate set by the Canadian Life and Health Insurance Association Inc. (CLHIA) when a fee guide is not available.
 For services provided by a dental specialist, payment is based upon the General Practitioners Dental Association suggested fee guide.